Kirtland Air Force Base: Modern era

 In 1992, the Kirtland Underground Munitions Maintenance and Storage Complex (KUMMSC) was activated at Kirtland AFB.
 The facility provides storage, shipping and maintenance for the United States Air Force.
 It is operated by the 898th Munitions Squadron (898 MUNS) and the 377th Weapons Systems Security Squadron (377 WSSS).
-The facility is state of the art, with more than 300000 sqft located entirely underground.
+The facility has more than 300000 sqft located entirely underground.
 KUMMSC is the largest storage facility for nuclear weapons in the world.
 Total number of deliverable nuclear warheads stored there is over 3,000.
 The majority of the munitions include the B83 and B61 gravity bombs, and W80, W78, and W87 warheads for the Air Launched Cruise Missile (ALCM), Minuteman III and Peacekeeper ICBMs.

 On 1 January 1993, the base again changed hands as the newly formed Air Force Materiel Command acquired Kirtland AFB from Air Mobility Command.
 The 377th Air Base Wing was reactivated to become the base's host organization.

 On 1 April 1994 the 1550th Combat Crew Training Wing was re-designated as the 58th Special Operations Wing under Air Education and Training Command (AETC).
 In addition to the helicopter training, it also trained crews in special operations aircraft, including helicopters and modified C-130 Hercules aircraft.
 It performed pararescue training and search and rescue missions as well.
-Additionally, the wing trained for missile site support and airlift for distinguished visitors.
+The wing also trained for missile site support and airlift for distinguished visitors.
 At the same time the wing continued to deploy personnel worldwide for contingency and combat operations.
 The wing airlifted a federal task force to Pennsylvania to investigate the crash site of the fourth airliner following the 11 September 2001 terrorist attacks.
 Since that time the 58th has deployed personnel and equipment to support Operation Enduring Freedom and Operation Iraqi Freedom.